 The department continues its active participation in the Ohio Municipal League Income Tax Committee and, one of its regional arms, the Northwest Ohio Tax Commissioners Association.
 Members of the NWOTCA generally meet bimonthly in the northwest Ohio area to offer training and interdependent assistance and to discuss tax policies and procedures as well as current and emerging legislative issues.
 The NWOTCA also hosts a biannual municipal income tax seminar for area tax professionals.
 The Ohio Municipal League Income Tax Committee is comprised of income tax administrators and commissioners from each of the major cities and from several other communities across the State.
 The committee functions in a similar fashion as the regional groups, but works directly with the OML.
-Many of these same colleagues have met more specifically as part of an ad hoc Ohio municipal tax task force to influence legislative issues and to encourage uniform municipal income tax policies, procedures, and practices by Ohio communities.
+The focus of this year's meetings was municipal income tax uniformity.